Hongyu-Li/react_mobx_calculator/README.md

 # Calculator by using MobX and React

+This project was inspired by [benjamin Lees](https://github.com/benjaminlees/mobx-react-calculator).
 In this demo, I used react with MobX to create a mini calculator.
 You could find all source codes in this repository.
 Before having a look at the code, you may perhaps want to know some basic concepts about MobX.
 The Mobx design principle is:

 *Anything that can be derived from the application state, should be derived.
 Automatically.*